leanonruthie/My-Fave-Books-Search-Engine/README.md

 THEN I am able to save my favorite book using the "Save" button on top of generic book search results WHEN I click on the option to see my saved books
-THEN I am presented with my favorites books and each book as a detailed description WHEN I click on the Remove button
+THEN I am presented with my favorites books and each book as a detailed description WHEN I click on the Delete button
 THEN that book no longer saved in my list
 ```